 Forte is a kingdom with one foot in tomorrow.
 The seat of all technical advancement and medical breakthrough is one where every man is just a bit machine and every machine is just a bit man.
 AI capable of a level of independence, bio-assisted computing, smart prostheses, and other advances mean every person you speak to in Forte may be several "people" with their own identities and ideas.
 Forte is a futuristic paradise in many respects but at the cost of uniform participation as a requirement of citizenship - those who wish to abstain from any form of Communion or who see Derived Beings as inherently lesser are not punished except by forced emigration, before which any Fortean 'assistances' are removed.
 They share much of their gifts freely with other nations but require both a share-back guarantee for other advances and representation within that local government - an ambassador who is themselves a whole embassy.
 Tracking their leader is nearly impossible for someone unconnected to their framework so dealing with any sort of department head or group spokesperson should be dealt with as if dealing with Queen Victoria herself.

 Dumesk was once a nation rich in all manner of natural resources.
 Many of those were stripped in preparation for a secret war which never ended up happening anyway, the Thrilight Krieg, for which neutral Dumesk was a seat of production for many nations.
 Abandoned factory and housing complexes nearly cover Dumesk now and she has little left to sustain her people, bartering with the leverage of incalculable debts racked up by other nations.
 Its head woman, affectionately known as "Babushka Brunn," has turned the processing power and monolithic thinking engines which fueled her nation's drive to its current state to a new task: developing infinitely within.
 Other nations can tap into the richer "metaverse" Dumeski peoples enjoy with some great expense or effort but here even the least citizen is able to neuromance with the best of them, creating marvels impossible in physical space into which the wind-snapped citizenry escapes.
+These are projected onto physical space in changing tides so that no visitor ever sees the same Dumesk from one visit to another....or from one street to another.
 They call it the Square, a nation increased by its own power, but everyone else on the planet calls this anti-apocalypse world "Dumesday."

 To the distant west of Dumesk's capital it borders an old rival, Erlin.
 Erlin's progress has come largely through its mastery of the atom.
 They are chief when it comes to finding new and strange sources for the world's energies, though they don't always get things quite right.
 The consequences of this, lamentable though they are, also are inevitable.
 That's fine: Erlin excels at containment, making them powerful allies for SEDAN.
 Their society and politics can be a bit old fashioned and Chairman Holland, their effervescent elder statesman and executive leader, can be severe in the finality of his pronouncements.
 Nevertheless, Erlin is a place rich in transformation, discovery, and growth, not all of it planned.